-Friday, 5/22/20 CCPS served 4182 meals at the 11 meal distribution sites.
-The total was -252 from the meals served on Thursday, 5/21/20.
+Thursday, 5/28/20 CCPS served 7053 meals at the 11 meal distribution sites.
+The total was +2367 from the meals served on Wednesday, 5/27/20 due to the large volume of elementary packet pickup.

 Meal sites located at high schools are closed on the day of their graduation events.
 Sites will be closed at Lackey and McDonough on June 1, at Westlake on June 2 and St. Charles on June 3.
 All other meal sites will operate as usual.
 CCPS is working on arrangements to implement the summer meals program Lunch on Us.
 CCPS will share details as they are finalized.